Cecilio0/segVerHandler/doc/volsegSync_docs/docs/index.md

-# Welcome to volSegSync
+# Welcome to SegVerHandler

-A CLI tool for managing and synchronising volume – segmentation data pairs.
+A CLI tool for managing segmentation versions, as well as synchronising volume – segmentation data pairs.

 ## Overview